With a parade, China announces itself as the next superpower: TIME

-Seattle: New superpower visits its predecessor: Chinese President Xi Jinping arriving in Seattle at the start of his first state visit to the US.
-Mr Xi will spend three days meeting business and technology leaders in Seattle, before heading to Washington for talks with President Barack Obama.
-BBC
+Chinese President Xi Jinping arriving in Seattle at the start of his first state visit to the US.
+Mr Xi will spend three days meeting business and technology leaders in Seattle, before heading to Washington for talks with President Barack Obama. – BBC

-Wali’s note to headlined story: Is the China world’s new superpower?
+Wali’s note to TIME story: Is China the world’s new superpower?

 When I was enrolled in an MPhil leading to PhD program in international conflict analysis at University of Kent in England, which I later abandoned, my IR Theory Professor John Groom had told us this: A superpower usually has a 100-year lifecycle, except for Great Britain, which had two 100-year lifecycles.

-In modern history, the nations that acquired superpower status were:
+In modern history, the four nations that acquired superpower status were:

 So, who’s next?